eProsima/Fast-DDS-docs/docs/fastdds/library_overview/includes/architecture.rst

 Fast DDS supports the implementation of applications over various transport protocols.
 Those are UDPv4, UDPv6, TCPv4, TCPv6 and Shared Memory Transport (SHM).
-By default, a DomainParticipant implements two transport protocols:
+By default, a DomainParticipant implements a UDPv4 transport protocol.

-* **SHM**: for communications between DomainParticipants in the same machine.
-* **UDPv4**: for inter machine communications.

 The configuration of all supported transport protocols is detailed in the :ref:`comm-transports-configuration` section.